Seventy-Six (novel): Style

 The narrative style of Seventy-Six is noteworthy for its pioneering transcriptions of Yankee dialect and experiments with colloquial language.
 Neal used contractions, stichomythic dialogue, short repetitive sentences, and long passionate sentences marked by the free use of dashes.
 He also used colloquial phrases like fight up, keep out of the way awhile, and put you out of the way.
 His use of profanity was heavy for the time and included phrases like damn it, what the devil, and the first use of son-of-a-bitch in American fiction.
 As narrator, Jonathan Oadley states, "My style may often offend you.
 I do not doubt that it will.
 I hope that it will.
 It will be remembered the better."

 The narrator refers to his writing style as "talking on paper" and describes it as "the style of a soldier, plain and direct".
 It reads closer to spoken American English than that of any other author at the time.
 For Neal, narrowing the gap between spoken and written language was essential to developing a new and distinctly American style of writing.
 This style choice had little precedent and little following its footsteps until the works of Ralph Waldo Emerson and Walt Whitman starting in the 1840s, and Mark Twain starting in the 1870s, all of which are foreshadowed by Seventy-Six.
 Neal made similar experiments in his novels Randolph and Errata (written earlier but published later the same year), but they were less fully integrated into the novel.

 Battle scenes in the novel are told using long sentences of multiple qualifiers to express the narrator's anxiety in a pioneering use of what would be called stream of consciousness a century later.
-The level of verisimilitude of these battle scenes foreshadows the work of Edgar Allan Poe years later and expresses soldiers' conflicting emotions in a way that was not replicated until The Red Badge of Courage by Stephen Crane in 1895.
+The narrator describes it as "a fair chart of the rambling incoherent journeying of my thought for hours".
+The level of verisimilitude of these battle scenes foreshadows the work of Edgar Allan Poe years later.
+The way the reader's perspective is heavily distorted by the conditions of battle and soldiers' conflicting emotions are expressed were not replicated until The Red Badge of Courage by Stephen Crane in 1895.

 Scholars of literature consider Seventy-Six significant for its level of characterization, achieved in part by exploring the psychology of those characters.
 The novel is unique in its time for its emphasis on characters' feelings over their actions.
 Neal gave even the story's incidental characters a greater level of individualization than is typical for the period.